peec/next-starter-prisma-next-auth/README.md

 - ALL models belonging to an organizaiton should have the `orgId` column.
 - Always add where { ...., orgId: orgId }
 - server actions that is to be used against any organizations should use the `securedOrganizationAction` wrapper ( see `src/lib/action-utils.ts`).
+- server actions that requires just authentication should use `securedAction`

 ## Prisma studio for development